Areas of Focus for Marine Biodiversity Programs

 - Family Specific Fish Behavior

 - Using Habitats, Anatomy, and Behavior to ID Fish

 Citizen Science & the Volunteer Fish Survey Project

-The Volunteer Fish Survey Project is an effective and powerful ocean citizen science program that allows scientists and resource managers to use the data collecting to better understand and protect ocean ecosystems worldwide.
+The Volunteer Fish Survey Project is an effective and powerful ocean citizen science program that allows scientists and resource managers to use the data to better understand and protect ocean ecosystems worldwide.
 The best part?
 It is done completely by volunteer SCUBA divers and snorkelers.
-Schedule a Citizen Science program with us if you're interested in what it means to be a Citizen Scientist or better yet, become one yourself.
+Schedule a Citizen Science program with us if you're interested in what it means to be a Citizen Scientist or, better yet, become one yourself.

 - What is Citizen Science?

 - The Importance of Citizen Science

 - How to Become a Citizen Scientist